BUDGET DAY BULLETINApr 19 2021

 The jobs will give young people who are more likely to have been furloughed, with many working in sectors disproportionately hit by the pandemic an opportunity to build their skills in the workplace and to gain experience to improve their chances of finding long-term work.

 There is also Modern Apprenticeship funding through Skills Development Scotland across nearly all sectors.
-Information on funding that is available can be found here.
+Further information can be found here.